PatrickRealReal/dataVisualization_energy/README.md

 ### `npm start`

-Then run the app in the development mode, The page will reload when you make changes.
+Then run the app in the development mode, and the page will reload when you make changes.